thingsboard/thingsboard.github.io/docs/pe/user-guide/rbac.md

         title: 'Select "Simple card" widget;'
     6:
         image: /images/user-guide/security/rbac/supervisors-end-users-9-pe.png
-        title: 'In the Datasource select the type as "Function" and the key as "Random".
+        title: 'In the "Datasources" section select the type as "Function" and the key as "Random".
 Click "Add".'
     7:
         image: /images/user-guide/security/rbac/supervisors-end-users-10-pe.png
         title: 'The widget has been created.
 Save the dashboard.'